apache/eventmesh/docs/en/features/eventmesh-workflow-design.md

 In this example, we build the event-driven workflow of the Order management system above.

-First, we need the AsyncAPI definitions of the microservice apps.
+First, we need to define AsyncAPI definitions for our microservice apps.

 - Online Store App